gregwood-db/databricks-dr-examples/README.md

 This code is provided as-is and is meant to serve as a set of baseline examples.
 You may need to alter these scripts to work in your environment.

-### Notes on cross-workspace connectivity:
+### Notes on cross-workspace connectivity
-These scripts generally assume that the primary workspace can directly access the secondary workspace via SDK; this may not always be true in your environment.
+These scripts generally assume that they will be run on a notebook in the primary workspace, and that the workspace can directly access the secondary workspace via SDK; this may not always be true in your environment.
 You have two options if connectivity issues are preventing scripts from running:
 - Alter the workspace networking to allow connectivity; this may involve adjusting firewalls, adding peering, etc.
 - Run the scripts remotely using Databricks Connect